 When an expenditure is incurred for purposes for which both restricted and unrestricted fund balance is available, the District considers restricted funds to have been spent first.
 When an expenditure is incurred for which committed, assigned, or unassigned fund balances are available, the District considers amounts to have been spent first out of committed funds, then assigned funds, and finally unassigned funds, as needed, unless the Governing Board has provided otherwise in its commitment or assignment actions.

-Fund Balance - 2002 Measure G Fund
+Fund Balance - 2014 Measure I Fund

-As of June 30, 2023, the fund balance is classified as follows:
+As of June 30, 2023, the balance of the Fund is classified as follows: